Video transcript

 But yes...

 You're trying to cheat again.
 Dong...
 Larousse.
 It's a French dictionary.
-Main currency unit of Vietnam.
+Vietnam's main currency unit.
 Didn't you know that?

 Well... yes...

-So I put the word without, so "without".
-S A N S. There is "with" or "without".
+So I put the word sans, so "without".
+S A N S. There's "with" or "without".
 Do you take your coffee "with" or "without" sugar?
-It means there isn't.
+That means there isn't any.
 Or if you say it's gluten-free bread.
-That means it's gluten free.
-That makes me how many... not much.
+That means it's gluten-free.
+That makes me how many... not many.
 1...
 2...
 3...
 4. And my letter, it counted triple.
 So 142.
 Your turn, Math.
-There are three letters left.
+Three letters left.

 Are you kidding?
 Oh!

-You can put in all your letters, you have a super nice word too.
+You can put all your letters, you've got a great word too.
 It's too pretty a word.
-It is.
+It really is.
 That manager?
 Not only is he going to win, but I'm helping him.

 JIBE ?